crxjs/chrome-extension-tools/README.md

-# rollup-chrome-extension
+# rollup-plugin-chrome-extension

-Build Chrome Extensions with this composed Rollup plugin.
-This plugin returns an array of plugins, so you will need to spread it into the Rollup config plugins array.
+Build Chrome Extensions easily, with minimal Rollup configuration.

+Use `manifest.json` as the input.
+Every file in the manifest will become an entry point or asset.
+It parses `html` files to retrieve both script tags and style sheets.

 ## Installation